histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/fips/README.md

-# FIPS for AlmaLinux Community
+# FIPS packages for AlmaLinux

-Below are the instructions for installing the TuxCare FIPS 140-3 validated modules for AlmaLinux 9.2 (`x86_64` and `aarch64`), they should be run as root.
+Below are the instructions for installing the TuxCare FIPS 140-3 validated modules for AlmaLinux 9.2, they should be run as root.

 By installing this software, you agree to be bound by the terms of the [TuxCare Community EULA](https://tuxcare.com/wp-content/uploads/2023/09/COMMUNITY-EULA.txt).